 -

 Pour the red wine or meat broth over the vegetables and meat.
-The liquid should not completely cover the ingredients, as potjiekos is meant to simmer with minimal water.
+The liquid should not completely cover the ingredients, as potjiekos is meant to simmer with a minimum of water.

 -